xrdocs/design/_blogs/2019-12-10-cst-implementation-guide.md

 </div>
 </pre>

-## Area Border Routers (ABRs) IGP Topology Distribution
+## Area Border Routers (ABRs) IGP topology distribution

-Next network diagram: “BGP-LS Topology Distribution” shows how Area Border Routers (ABRs) distribute IGP network topology from ISIS ACCESS and ISIS CORE to Transport Route-Reflectors (tRRs). tRRs then reflect topology to Segment Routing Path Computation Element (SR-PCEs)
+Next network diagram: “BGP-LS Topology Distribution” shows how Area Border Routers (ABRs) distribute IGP network topology from ISIS ACCESS and ISIS CORE to Transport Route-Reflectors (tRRs). tRRs then reflect topology to Segment Routing Path Computation Element (SR-PCEs).
+Each SR-PCE has full visibility of the entire inter-domain network.

+Each IS-IS process in the network requires a unique instance-id to identify itself to the PCE.
+{: .notice--warning}

 ![]({{site.baseurl}}/images/cmfi/image5.png)